niaid/sitk-ibex/_sources/index.rst.txt

 The required packages for development are specified in `requirements-dev.txt`.
 The sitk-ibex project must be install for it to function properly.
 Specifically, because semantic versioning is done with `setuptools-scm` it must be installed.
 To setup for development::

-  python -m pip install requirements-dev.txt python -m pip install --editable .
+  python -m pip install -r requirements-dev.txt python -m pip install --editable .

 New contributions must come from pull requests on GitHub.
 New features should start as local branch with a name